justintanner/ra-103/README.md

 cat ~/.ssh/id_ed25519.pub
 ```

-- Copy the output.
+Copy the text that is outputted.

-### 6. Add SSH Key to GitHub
+### 4. Add your SSH Key to GitHub

-- In GitHub, navigate to Settings > SSH and GPG keys > New SSH Key.
+- In GitHub, navigate to Settings > SSH and GPG keys > New SSH Key
-- Paste your public key into the “Key” field.
+- Paste your public key into the “Key” field
+- Select a title for the key like "Rails Academy Key"
-- Click Add SSH Key.
+- Click "Add SSH Key"

-### 7. Test SSH Connection
+### 5. Test that GitHub is connected

 ```bash
 ssh -T git@github.com